waffle-iron/IF-Charts/README.md

 I won't be able to get charts for military airport, and smaller airports.
 I apologise about this, but military charts are not open to the public, and most small grass strip airports do not have charts.

 ### How much does it cost?
 Nothing!
 IF-Charts is completely free to use, with no ads.
 I am planning to add donations that would help me get a premium domain, along with more space and uptime.
 However, that is not available yet.
+I am planning to add them soon!

 ### What devices can I use it on?
 You can use IF-Charts on any device.
 We recommend you use it landscape, however it also works portrait (I have put a cheeky alert on the index page to give you a note).
 You can have IF-Charts with you whenever you have connection.